damwhit/course-report-git-post/README.md

 made and the feature is roughly bug free.
 In making the commit, the developer can provide annotations around the what and the why the feature was built.
 This message adds to the history of the project and can make it easy to determine when a certain feature or bug was introduced.

 ## What is Github and what are its origins?
 How did its creation change the way people collaborate?
 Note: I’ve heard nice comparisons in the past to Google Drive that explain the concept of version control to a beginner – if you have an analogy like that, it would be great!

+GitHub, which was developed in 2008, is a website that allows us to host Git repositories.
+This is super useful in that it allows us to share code between our own computers seemlessy as well as with other developers.
+It has added features to Git through it's interface that are an essential in most team workflows.
+Features include, but are not limited to:
+1. pull requests, which are a place where developers can propose changes from one branch to another and is a place where most code reviews happen.
+2. issues, which allow people to list bugs, enhancements, or other requests that are associated with a given repository.

 ## How do most developers use Git and Github in their workflow?
-Can you give
+Can you give some examples?

-some examples?
+Most developers follow a similar workflow to:

+1. Create local branch
+2. Write some commits within local branch
+3. Push to Github
+4. Create Pull Request explaining changes that branch contains and have team members conduct a code review
+5. Merge to master once changes are approved
+6. Pull down new master commits locally
+7. Repeat

 ## What sort of companies use Github for their development process?
 ### Can you give some examples?
 ### How widely used is it?

 ## What are some alternatives to git and Github?